wetransform-os/ProMCDA/README.md

 # MCDTool
 A tool to estimate ranks of alternatives and their uncertainties based on the Multi Criteria Decision Analysis approach.
+The variability of the MCDA scores are caused by:
+- the uncertainty associated with the indicators
+- the sensitivity of the algorithm to the different pairs of norm/agg functions.

+The tool can be used also as a simple MCDA ranking tool with no variability (see also below).

 ### Input information needed
 The following input information are contained in the `configuration.json` file: